Types of documents independent translators tend to work on

 Other documents clients frequently entrust to freelance translators are employment records and school leavers’ certificates.
 There are two important client groups most likely to seek this type of translation.
 On the one hand, there are people who have worked or were educated in other European countries like Germany or Austria but now seek work in the UK.
 On the other hand, there are people who temporarily worked in the UK and now want to apply for jobs further afield (Germany, France, Italy, Austria etc).

 While the type of document freelance translators most frequently translate tend to be similar, the subject matters vary greatly.
 One day it is an airplane seat manufacturer who contacts a translator for a quote.
 The next it’s a point-of-sale product display manufacturer.
 A request from a fruit exporter can be followed by that of an importer of lubricants for the automobile industry.
 Or a bouncy castle manufacturer asks for a translation of their website, and a company that leases workers to work on Austrian building sites has fallen short of some local regulation… The list of different documents needing translation is virtually endless.

 Variety, blessing and challenge

 So, on the one hand this is a blessing, as freelance translators rarely gets bored with a subject matter.
 On the other hand, it is a great challenge and the cause of much time-consuming vocabulary research.
-Having to know and use lots of different sets of vocabulary is demanding.
+Having to know and use lots of different sets of vocabulary and understanding many different subjects in depth is demanding.
 While, with the aid of the internet, it is usually not an insurmountable obstacle, it can be a very time consuming one.
 Especially if the vocabulary is obscure (as with the airplane seat manufacturer’s).